-Akihabara News (Tokyo) — Japan has definitely entered to era of coworking spaces, and the area around Akihabara Station has multiple offerings at a variety of standards and price points.
+Akihabara News (Tokyo) — Japan has definitely entered the era of coworking spaces, and the area around Akihabara Station has multiple offerings at a variety of standards and price points.

 Compared to the situation some years ago, the coworking space boom is definitely welcome.
 Tokyo has long had many attractive offerings, but places to sit down and get some work done had been lacking.
 Most people still park themselves in cafes that offer wifi, but for those individuals and small startups that need a little more, the coworking spaces are rising to meet the needs of new era.
 And what could be cooler than to base your business in the tech and anime capital of Akihabara?